micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

 ---
-title: NuttX getting started
+title: First micro-ROS Application on an RTOS
-permalink: /docs/tutorials/advanced/nuttx/nuttx_getting_started/
+permalink: /docs/tutorials/core/first_application_rtos/
 ---

 |  RTOS | Board Compatible  | ROS2 Version |
 |:-----:|-------------------|:------------:|
 | NuttX | Olimex-STM32-E407 |    Dashing   |

-In this tutorial, we will follow a guide of how to **add a new Micro-ROS application** on the NuttX RTOS.
+In this tutorial, we will follow a guide of how to **add a first micro-ROS application** on the NuttX RTOS.
 During this guide, we will start with how to create a configuration profile for our application, following of how to create a micro-ROS pingpong application and finalizing of how we can add our new application to NuttX.

 ## Build the Micro-ROS build system